Manderius/PrUn_Addon/README.md

 # Inline screens & Material shortcuts for Prosperous Universe

+# Warning!
+Get new version here:

+This repository is no longer maintained and Inline screens have been merged into PMMG Extended: https://sites.google.com/view/pmmgextended/home

+Information below is outdated and installing from this repository will not work.

+## Details

 TamperMonkey script to improve UI of Prosperous Universe.

 This script adds individual screens from the SCRNS dropdown to the top bar next to the **FULL** button.